wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring the alert severity for the monitored files
 ------------------------------------------------------

-With a custom rule, the level of a syscheck alert can be altered when changes to a specific file or file pattern are detected.
+With a custom rule, the level of a syscheck alert can be altered when changes to a specific file or file pattern are detected:

 .. code-block:: xml